-Form 700 Credits
+Form PIT-CRS Credits

-Taxpayers claiming any of the following credits must complete and attach Form 700 to their return.
-(Form 700 is available from the Delaware Division of Revenue or www.revenue.delaware.gov.)
+Taxpayers claiming any of the following credits must complete and attach Form PIT-CRS to their return (Form PIT-CRS is available from the Delaware Division of Revenue or revenue.delaware.gov).

 Economic Development Credits are available to certain businesses engaged in a qualified business activity who meet the minimum capital investment and new hiring requirements.
 Only those taxpayers approved by the Division of Revenue may claim these credits.